 The desktop heap is a section of memory reserved for the storage of menus, hooks, strings and windows.
 This heap is allocated memory from a fixed 48MB system buffer that is also used to store printer data and font drivers.

 By default, Windows allocates a total of 4.5MB of memory for the desktop heap.
 But if the system ever runs out of space in the desktop heap, it won't be able to load new windows.
 It's as simple as that!

-In order to fix this you need to increase the size of the desktop heap for each desktop that is associated with a "noninteractive" window station.
+In order to fix this, you need to increase the size of the desktop heap for each desktop that is associated with a "noninteractive" window station.
 Please note that this fix requires a direct modification to the Windows Registry.
 If you are not familiar with the Registry, Registry editors and editing keys and values then you should probably not attempt this.
-For a complete technical discussion of this registry modification and its ramifications please refer to this these two articles:

 Before making ANY changes ensure you completely backup your machine.
 Further, you should definitely read and understand those articles prior to making these modifications:

 - Start the registry editor: Start/Run/regedt32

 - Modify the third value of the SharedSection to 4096 (nb. you might find the first two values differ on later versions of Windows):

 The first value of the SharedSection is the shared heap size, common to all desktops.
 It's used to store the global handle table and shared system settings.
 By default, it's set to 1024KB.
 You generally do not need to modify this value.